The Lazy Person’s Guide to Exercise

 - Change routines.
 It is easy to get into a rut where exercise becomes more dreaded than work.
 Weeks or even years of repetition can be boring.
 Add a twist to your current workout or do something completely different.
 Take up swimming or try a spin class instead of running.
 Try aerobics in the park or go to an indoor rock gym instead of lifting at the gym.
 Experiment!

 - Set a goal.
 You are good at focusing on an objective until you reach it.
 Try to lose a pound a week for the next ten weeks.
 Work up to ten pull-ups over the next two months.
+You may think that this is easier said than done.
+Even some fitness enthusiasts struggle to achieve ten pull-ups in that amount of time and have had to enlist the help of this pull up technique to help them crack the workout.
+But if you put your mind to it and follow what you have been taught, you will figure it out in no time.
+There are still so many goals that you can set yourself though.
 Measure your waist and try to lose four inches in six months.
 Find a half-marathon or an obstacle race like the Tough Mudder and work toward completing it.
 Write down your goal and the steps it takes to reach it.
 Track your progress.

 Except for avid exercisers, finding the time to workout may require work.
 It is easy to skip because the health consequences of a sedentary lifestyle are slow and subtle.
 It will be easy to skip because your time is filled with immediate deadlines that don’t care about your long-term health.
 Make your health a priority and take the time to exercise.
 Use these tips or any others you find to stay motivated to be fit.